CodeLabs-Viz/viz-teams/README.md

 ## User Registration

-New user registration via email & password is done into Firebase using the firebase API, register component, and user model.
+New user registration via email & password is done into Firebase using the firebase API, register component, validation service, and person model.